Warner Bros. Television Studios: Later years

-In 1982, Aaron Spelling and his production company had struck a deal with the studio to distribute the shows.
-The pact would continue until 1988.
 On June 1, 1986, Alan Shayne has left as president of the studio after 10 years, to start out a new production company, Alan Shayne Productions, which will be affiliated in association with the studio, in order to develop four made-for-TV movies and miniseries projects, which was developed for the 1987–88 season.

-In 1988, it acquired Lorimar-Telepictures.
+Prior to the merge with Time Inc., Warner Communications acquired Lorimar-Telepictures.
+The acquisition completed on January 12, 1989.
+Lorimar Television folded into WBTV in July 1993.
 Telepictures later became a television production company.

 In 1992, Witt/Thomas Productions signed a television contract with Warner Bros. after the previous contract with Disney was not renewed.
 In 1993, two Time Warner-affiliated production companies Quincy Jones Entertainment and David Salzman Entertainment had merged their companies to form Quincy Jones-David Salzman Entertainment, which was affiliated with Warner Bros. and Time Warner.
 Not too long after that, Lorimar Television was folded into WBTV, taking some key members with them.
 In 1993, Tom Arnold and Roseanne Barr via Wapello County Productions struck a deal with the studio.
+Later that year, Warner Bros.
+Television partnered with Bud Grant Productions, a company led by CBS executive Bud Grant, and formerly of Grant/Tribune Productions for a two-year, non-exclusive deal.

 In 1994, writers-producers of Friends, Kevin Bright, Martha Kauffman and David Crane, and associated with the studio since 1992 had struck its exclusive deal with the studio.
 In 1996, Warner Bros.
-Television collaborated with Universal Television to develop the series Spy Game for ABC, with Universal alumnus Sam Raimi and Robert Tapert of Renaissance Pictures, and Warner alumnus John McNamara producing the series, but it didn't last long, as it only lasted one season on the air.
+Television collaborated with Universal Television to develop the series Spy Game for ABC, with Universal alumnus Sam Raimi and Robert Tapert of Renaissance Pictures, and Warner alumnus John McNamara producing the series, but it did not last long, as it only lasted one season on the air.

-In 2001, Warner Bros.
-Television fully took over distribution of H-B related properties produced by Warner Bros.
-Animation such as Scooby-Doo, producing a steady stream of Scooby direct-to-video films and two new series, What's New, Scooby-Doo?
+In 2001, WBTV fully took over distribution of Hanna-Barbera related properties produced by Warner Bros.
+Animation such as Scooby-Doo, producing a steady stream of Scooby-Doo direct-to-video films and two new series, What's New, Scooby-Doo?
 (2002–2006) and Shaggy & Scooby-Doo Get a Clue!
 (2006–2008).
-In 2006, WBTV made some of its vast library of programs available for free viewing on the Internet (through sister company AOL's IN2TV service), with Welcome Back, Kotter as its marquee offering.
+In 2006, Warner Bros.
+Television made some of its vast library of programs available for free viewing on the Internet (through sister company AOL's IN2TV service), with Welcome Back, Kotter as its marquee offering.
 Some of these programs have not been seen publicly since their last syndicated release in the 1980s.

 On June 11, 2012, WBTV acquired Alloy Entertainment.
 On June 2, 2014, Warner Bros.
 Television Group purchased all of Eyeworks' companies outside of the United States, rebranding as Warner Bros.
 International Television Production.
 Eyeworks USA however, will remain independent.

 In 2020, Warner Bros.
 Television was renamed Warner Bros.
 Television Studios as part of WarnerMedia's restructuring of its television divisions.
 The Warner Bros.
 Television name continues to be used on-screen, as well as the company's trade name.